dgroomes/javascript-playground/README.md

   a very popular library called "cli-progress" so I'll just use that.
 And under the hood, it uses a lower-level abstraction called `Terminal` to render the content to the terminal.
 So with some more studying, I could learn from the `Terminal` code to figure out how to draw arbitrary stuff to the console.
+* DONE Draw arbitrary stuff to the console, and *re-draw* new stuff that overwrites the old stuff, using "cli-progress"'s `Terminal` abstraction.
+* Replace "Terminal" usage with plain "readline"